 - Spy Speak:

 - One mission involves doing these.
-They all turn out to be crass come on/rejection exchanges, and the spies are apologetic.Contact: Guten Abend Fraulein, do you make love to strangers?
+They all turn out to be crass come on/rejection exchanges, and the spies are apologetic for even saying their parts of it.Contact: Guten Abend Fraulein, do you make love to strangers?

 Cate Archer: Certainly not!

 Cate Archer: Why not just introduce yourself to a police officer and spare me the trouble?

 Contact: Who makes up these ghastly code phrases anyway?

 Cate Archer: Someone in the cryptography department — someone in need of a girlfriend, apparently.

 - Later:Contact: Want to come in for a game of Twister?

 Cate Archer: I'd rather run over you with my car.

 Contact: These code phrases have a somewhat confessional tone to them, don't you think?